Lila Gierasch

 Lila Mary Gierasch (born 1948 in Needham, Massachusetts) is an American biochemist and biophysicist.
+At present, she is a distinguished Professor working on "protein folding in the cell" in the Department of Biochemistry and Molecular Biology at the College of Natural Sciences, University of Massachusetts Amherst.

-Education and Early Career
+Education and early career

 Lila M. Gierasch, like her mother Marian Bookhout Gierasch, studied at Mount Holyoke College.
 She graduated in 1970 with a bachelor's degree in chemistry, and earned her doctorate in biophysics from Harvard University in 1975.